zsb8/Python_Spark_Mllib_DecisionTree/README.md

-This a sample code, not really business code.
-I won't expose the company's code.
+This is a sample code and not actual business code.
+I will not share the company's proprietary code.
-Data is pubic.
+However, the data used in this sample code is publicly available.

 # Python_Spark_DecisionTree
 Use DecisionTree and BinaryClassificationMetrics to find evergreen webside.